BraftonSupport/Kentico-Importer/readme.txt

 3.3.
 Copy custom classes

- - Copy the contents of the provided App_Code folder to the App_Code folder of your target install.
+ - Copy the entire Castleford folder and its content in App_Code for your version to the App_Code folder of your target install.

  - Wait for the cache to rebuild.